25 Famous Shoe Brand Logos: Beyond the Swoosh

 20. Crocs: The Jibbitz-Ready Duke

-The friendly crocodile silhouette (named Duke) ideally suits the brand: playful, a little goofy, and instantly recognisable.
+The friendly crocodile silhouette (named Duke) is ideally suited to the brand: playful, a little goofy, and instantly recognisable.
 The holes in the logo cleverly mirror the iconic holes in the shoes themselves, which hold their “Jibbitz” charms.

 - Entrepreneur’s Takeaway: Don’t be afraid to let your brand’s personality show.
 A playful mascot can be very effective if your product is fun and doesn’t take itself too seriously.